DAC8 and Non-EU Exchanges: Why Extraterritorial Scope Reaches You in 2026

 • DAC8 is extraterritorial.
 It reaches non-EU platforms serving EU-tax-resident users.

 • The nexus is the user, not the licence.
-DAC8's scope is broader than MiCA's supervisory perimeter — it follows tax residence of users.
+DAC8's scope is broader than MiCA's supervisory perimeter; it follows the tax residence of users.

-• Registration mechanic: in-scope non-EU providers may have to register with a designated Member State for reporting; non-registration can effectively block EU-market access.
+• The registration mechanic: in-scope non-EU providers may have to register with a designated Member State for reporting, and non-registration can effectively block EU-market access.

-• CARF interplay: a non-EU platform in a CARF jurisdiction may report via its home regime, with data flowing to EU authorities through the exchange network — where an active exchange relationship exists.
+• The CARF interplay: a non-EU platform in a CARF jurisdiction may report via its home regime, with data flowing to EU authorities through the exchange network where an active exchange relationship exists.

-• Exclusion is hard: blocking EU users requires demonstrating you do not serve EU-tax-resident users, not just blocking EU IPs.
+• Exclusion is hard: blocking EU users requires demonstrating you do not serve EU-tax-resident users, not merely blocking EU IPs.

 The nexus: users, not headquarters